codurance/site/_posts/2017-11-17-falling-into-machine-learning.md

 Programming is a must.
 As Machine Learning practitioner, you will usually be doing more hands-on work than a data scientist, who will be more focused on data analysis.
 There is a thin line between the two though, and you could even be performing both roles at the same time, specially when working on your own.
 Proficiency in at least one general-purpose programming language is needed in order to build the machine learning bits, and full applications around them for users.

-Machine Learning is specially heavy on maths.
+Machine Learning is especially heavy on maths.
 Just to start with, you will need to have some idea about:

 * Linear Algebra
 * Probability